Leeds Beckett University - City Campus,

 Dr Lisa Harkry

-Dr Lisa Harkry (CPsychol, FHEA) is a Lecturer in Psychology, specialising in social inclusion, mental health and neurodiversity.
+Dr Lisa Harkry (CPsychol, FHEA) is a Senior Lecturer in Psychology, specialising in social inclusion, mental health and neurodiversity.

 Lisa holds over ten years of practical experience in understanding the barriers to social inclusion faced by neurodiverse adults.
 Previously, she has been based within several non-profit and start-up organisations and has worked closely with autistic adults to address confidence, anxiety and sensory difficulties in the workplace.
 She has advised major corporate organisations, such as GlaxoSmithKline and Virgin Money, on how to recruit and manage autistic employees.
 She has also been interviewed for BBC Radio 4 about autism in the workplace and developed employee case studies for the BBC's neurodiversity project.